hilaryrowe/documentation3/generalNavigation/AssetPicker.md

 The Asset Picker appears the same for the Dashboard, Data, and Timeline tabs.

-On the Analysis tab, the Assett Picker displays an additional panel that lets you apply a custom label to your asset selections.
+On the Analysis tab, the Asset Picker displays an additional Machines Selected panel that lets you apply a custom label to save your asset selections.

 ![](/assets/assetPickerAnalysisTab.png)